Skip to the main content

 A T Level is a nationally-recognised qualification that gives you a new choice to consider after GCSEs and are an alternative to A levels, apprenticeships and other 16 to 19 courses.
 It is an examination based qualification with a placement element.

-The core component for this qualification will focus on a range of health and care related specialisms and has a core science component with an emphasis on the study of human anatomy.
+The core component for this qualification will focus on a range of health and care related specialisms and has a core science component with an emphasis on the study of human anatomy, in particular, adults.
 The qualification is made up of a practical placement combined with classroom-based delivery.

-This course has been designed to focus on all the different elements of the healthcare sector (units listed below) and how you can apply this information to working within the sector (within mental health team, adult or paediatric nursing and other healthcare practices) with an emphasis on allowing learners to experience employment, supporting practitioners in a hospital.
+This course has been designed to focus on all the different elements of the healthcare sector (units listed below) and how you can apply this information to working within the sector (within mental health team, adult nursing or other healthcare practices) with an emphasis on allowing learners to experience employment, supporting practitioners in a hospital.

 This course is suitable for anyone wanting a career in health and healthcare and students can progress into roles such as: